tdietel/trdpid/py_datatools/README.md

 A dataset in this context constitutes a directory containing 3 types of things:

 1. Any number of track numpy arrays (See below).
-2. The same as above number of info_set numpy arrays (See below).
+2. ##### The same as above number of info_set numpy arrays (See below).
 3. A single info.yaml file to help read the dataset (See below).

 A track numpy array is a n x 6 x (settings.tracklet_shape) array of float32 numbers which represents n tracks in the way you would expect.

-An info_set contains all the associated information about a track in the form of a 16 length numpy array formatted as follows:
+An info_set contains all the associated information about a track in the form of a 16 length numpy array arranged as follows:

 label, num_tracklets, tracklet1_present, tracklet2_present, tracklet3_present, tracklet4_present, tracklet5_present, tracklet6_present, nsigmae, nsigmap, PT, dEdX, P, eta, theta, phi.

 The tracks and info_sets of a dataset are spread out over 1 or many files each with the naming convention 'i_tracks.npy' and 'i_info_set.npy'.
-The reason for this is primarily for memory considerations.
+The reason for this is primarily for future memory considerations.

 The info.yaml file is a human readable however still computer parse-able file which gives some overall info about the dataset.